Patreon/platform-documentation/source/includes/_oauth.md

 ```
 > and you should store this information just as before.

 Tokens are valid for up to one month after they are issued.
 During this period, you may refresh a user’s information using the API calls from step 4.
 If you wish to get up-to-date information after the token has expired, a new token may be issued to be used for the following month.
-To refresh a token,
+To refresh a token, make a POST request to the token endpoint with a grant type of `refresh_token`, as in the example.
+You may also manually refresh the token on the appropriate client in your [clients page](https://www.patreon.com/platform/start/registerclients).